 Language as means of group communication

 In the conceptualisations of language, the need to decide on a code for in-group communication in these international, multilingual, educational settings was highlighted.
 The choice made relied heavily on the participants involved and on patterns of in/exclusion made relevant by the participants.
-The default and overtly described practice at all sites involved using a shared L1 for interactions with speakers of that lingua-cultural group (e.g. Russia for Russian L1 speakers, Thai for Thai L1 speakers) and of English for all other interactions including in multilingual groups.
+The default and overtly described practice at all sites involved using a shared L1 for interactions with speakers of that lingua-cultural group (e.g. Russian for Russian L1 speakers, Thai for Thai L1 speakers) and of English for all other interactions including in multilingual groups.

 However, non-majority language speakers have a more critical view of this, and reported frequent instances of interactions in such multilingual groups actually taking place in German in Austria, for example, to which they reacted negatively.